The four types of workers’ compensation benefits are medical, disability, rehabilitation, and death benefits for dependents.

 If you or a loved one were hurt at work, it’s vital to understand the different types of potential benefits available.
-These are the four main categories of workers’ compensation benefits.
+What are the four types of workers’ compensation benefits?
+Find out below.

 1. Medical Benefits for Your Treatment